Peer Career Advisors

 Chloe Sharp

-I am a junior Environmental Engineering major.
+I am a senior Environmental Engineering major.
 I became a PCA because I want to help other students navigate the job market and figure out what they need to do to become successful in their chosen profession!

 In my free time, I love to go on walks/hikes and go to the farmers markets on the weekends downtown!
 I am also an avid customer of Stewart's Shops ice cream and like to go on ice cream runs there whenever I need a little treat/study break (my favorite is peanut butter pandemonium).